Tiger can still 'grind it out with the best of them'

 Elsewhere Sunday, Northern Irishman Rory McIlroy blew a two-shot lead at the Dubai Desert Classic.

-In his place, Li Haotong of China secured the biggest victory of his career to date, setting a new tournament record in the process, finishing up 23-under-par.
+In his place, Li Haotong of China secured the biggest victory of his career to date, setting a new tournament record in the process, finishing up 23 under par.

 Li, 22, will now become his country's first male golfer to break in to the world's top 50.